Parsl/parsl/docs/userguide/workflow.rst

 Bag of Tasks
 ------------
 Parsl can be used to execute a large bag of tasks.
-In this case, Parsl is repsonsible for assembling the list of tasks and managing their concurrent execution on connected resources.
+In this case, Parsl is responsible for assembling the list of tasks and managing their concurrent execution on connected resources.

 .. code-block:: python